MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Get-Service.md

 ### Example 7: Sort services by property value

 This example shows that when you sort services in ascending order by the value of their **Status** property, stopped services appear before running services.
-The reason is because the value of **Status** is an enumeration, in which Stopped has a value of 1, and Running has a value of 4.
+This happens because the value of **Status** is an enumeration, in which `Stopped` has a value of `1`, and `Running` has a value of `4`.
 For more information, see [ServiceControllerStatus](/dotnet/api/system.serviceprocess.servicecontrollerstatus).

 To list running services first, use the **Descending** parameter of the `Sort-Object` cmdlet.